-At the joint, the surface of each bone is covered in a thin layer of substance called articular hyaline cartilage.
-This cartilage contributes to the smooth movement of the knee, and protects the bone underneath from getting damaged.
+At the joint, the surface of each bone is covered in a thin layer of a substance called articular hyaline cartilage.
+This cartilage contributes to the smooth movement of the knee and protects the bone underneath from getting damaged.

-Knee pain can be caused by a number of factors including accidents (trauma), malalignment, the way in which the knee moves (biomechanics), and due to aging (degeneration).
+Knee pain can be caused by a number of factors including accidents (trauma), malalignment, the way in which the knee moves (biomechanics), and due to ageing (degeneration).

 The knee is a hinge joint.
 This means that the knee’s main function is to allow the lower leg to bend and straighten up relative to the thigh.
 The knee also allows a small degree of medial (inner) and lateral (outer) rotation when the knee is bent.